peterokumbe17/peterokumbe17/README.md

 # Hello there! 👋
-- My name is Peter Okumbe and I am a BScHons Computer Science student at the University of Pretoria. :books:
+- My name is Peter Okumbe and I am a BScHons Computer Science Graduate from the University of Pretoria and current Mendix Trainee at LINKITSYSTEMS South Africa. :books:
 - My interests include: playing football:soccer: video games:video_game: socializing:smile: coding. :computer:
-- I enjoy learning from others, discovering new things and strive to always improve in whichever ways that I can, both as a person and programmer.
+- I enjoy learning from others, discovering new things and strive to always improve in whichever ways that I can, both as a person and in my field of expertise.
 - *"Failure is simply the opportunity to begin again, this time more intelligently."* - Henry Ford
 - Having faith:pray:and staying positive:heavy_plus_sign:in life is key!:key:
 - Check out my profile website: https://peterokumbe17.github.io/